angular/angular/docs/CARETAKER.md

 The `merge-pr` script will:
 - Ensure that all approriate labels are on the PR.
 - That the current branch (`master` or `?.?.x` patch) mathches the `PR target: *` label.
+- Fetches the latest PR code from the `angular/angular` repo.
 - It will `cherry-pick` all of the SHAs from the PR into the current branch.
 - It will rewrite commit history by automatically adding `Close #1234` and `(#1234)` into the commit message.